Skip to contents

 • call: The matched call.

-• data: The input data matrix.
+• data: The input data matrix used by Mclust.

-• G: The optimal number of mixture components.
+• G: Optimal number of mixture components.

-• df: The number of estimated parameters.
+• df: Number of estimated parameters.

 • bic: BIC value of the selected model.